monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 ### 2.2.1 Restoring from seed
 ![restore from seed](/media/wizard_6-restore-seed.png)

-This is the easiest way to recover your wallet.
-You only need to put the following information:
+Restoring from your mnemonic seed is the easiest way to recover your wallet.
+You need to put the following information:

-**(1)** A name for it.
+**(1) Wallet name:** Give a name for your wallet (in this example `testname` is used).
-**(2)** Paste your seed made of 25 words.
+**(2) Mnemonic seed:** Paste your seed made of 25 (or 24) words.
+**(3) Restore height (optional):** If you know the block height that your wallet was created at, you can specify it here so the wallet doesn't have to scan the entire blockchain looking for your funds.
+For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (eg. `1330000`) so the wallet will start scanning from there, saving you some time.
-**(3)** Select the destination folder of the wallet.
+**(4) Wallet location:** Select the destination folder of the wallet.

 ### 2.2.2 Restoring from keys
 ![restore from key](/media/wizard_7-restore-keys.png)

-Restoring from keys is quite easy and can be extremely useful, especially if you are moving your wallet from online services like MyMonero. you need:
+Restoring from keys is quite easy and can be extremely useful, especially if you are moving your wallet from an online service like MyMonero.
+You need to put the following information:

+**(1) Wallet name:** Give a name for your wallet (in this example `testname` is used).
-**Account address:** The address of the wallet you are recovering.
+**(2) Account address:** The address of the wallet you are recovering.
-**View key:** Your private view key (needed to be able to check your funds).
+**(3) View key:** Your private view key (needed to be able to check your funds).
-**Spend key:** Your private spend key (needed to spend your funds).
+**(4) Spend key:** Your private spend key (needed to spend your funds).
-**Restore height:** This field is optional, it lets you specify a block height so the wallet wallet doesn't have to scan the entire blockchain looking for your funds.
-For example, if your first transaction was included in block `1350000`, insert in this field a slightly lower height (eg. `1330000`) so the wallet will start scanning from there, saving you some time.
+**(5) Restore height (optional):** If you know the block height that your wallet was created at, you can specify it here so the wallet doesn't have to scan the entire blockchain looking for your funds.
+For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (eg. `1330000`) so the wallet will start scanning from there, saving you some time.
+**(6) Wallet location:** Select the destination folder of the wallet.

-When everything is ready click the right arrow and then the "Use Monero" button.
+When everything is ready click the right arrow and then the `Use Monero` button.

 ## 2.3.
 Open a wallet from file
 After clicking this option a window will pop up.
 Just navigate to your file with the extension `.keys`, select it and click the right arrow.